centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Checkboxes are for when customers can select multiple options from a list, or choose to toggle a single option on or off.
 If you need them to select a single option from a list then you should use radio buttons.

-Checkboxes are automatically grouped together in a `<fieldset>`, the `heading` attribute mentioned above is used to provide a `<legend>` to describe the options.
-These are usually in the form of a question - such as "Which British Gas services would you like to choose?".
+Checkboxes are usually in the form of a question - such as "Which British Gas services would you like to choose?".

 #### Note on the size of the heading for checkboxes

 Checkboxes come with a heading that inherits size 4, which is larger than the default label size and can visually look odd when grouped with other `ns-inputters`.

-To match this heading's size with other `ns-inputter` labels', group all associated elements in an `ns-fieldset`.
+To match this heading's size with other `ns-inputter` labels', group all associated elements in an `ns-form-group`.
 This will help keep a logical visual hierarchy when using checkboxes grouped with other inputs.

 ![Checkboxes](images/ns-inputter/checkboxes.webp)